artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 ### Before you begin

-Make sure you have an **IntoPerf API key**.
+Make sure you have your unique **IntoPerf API key**.
 If you don't or you get authentication errors when using it please contact admin@intoperf.com

 ### Using the API